paulmriordan/freelancer-theme/_posts/2017-12-01-Erica-Flavourworks.markdown

 date: 2014-07-15
 img: erica.jpg
 alt: image-alt
-description: Worked with Flavourworks as an engine and tools engineer on Erica, an upcoming interactive live-action game for PS4.
+description: <p align="left"> Worked with Flavourworks as an engine and tools engineer on Erica, an upcoming interactive live-action game for PS4. </p>

 ---